Eish-1/Project2/README.md

 Going to do some more git-functionalities here

-created by
-# Eish Chandeal
+created by # Eish Chandeal
+my Gratitude to
+# ~ Mrs. Shraddha Khapra ~